cardano-foundation/cf-ledger-sync/docs/migration-schema.md

     💡Note: The `redeemer_id` column is not currently in use.

-4. Analyze epoch table (Can replaced with cost_model in yaci_store DB)
+4. Analyze epoch table (Can replaced with epoch table in yaci_store DB)
     - Compare columns with yaci store:
         | Ledger_Sync DB      | Yaci_Store DB     |
         | ------------------- | ----------------- |